 - Use MEK (Methyl Ethyl Ketone) or a similar solvent to remove oil, wax, polish, etc.

 - Thoroughly soak the pad with clean water or mild detergent.

 - Hand scrub the surface with uniform pressure in the direction of the metal grain.

-- Scrubbing with a nylon-cleaning pad impregnated with a surface protecting material is also recommended for stubborn stains.
+- Scrub with a nylon-cleaning pad with a surface protecting material for stubborn stains.

 - Thoroughly rinse the surface with clean water.

 - Let the surface air dry or wipe it down with a lint-free cloth.